frederic-perez/AmE-dictionary/data/dictionary.md

 __UA-ed__ _v_ :two::hammer:
 __ubiquitous__ _adj_ _Syn_ ever-present, pervasive, omnipresent, all-over, everywhere, universal She is the most ubiquitous media personality around
 __ubuntu__ _n_ A quality made up of sympathy, kindness, and respect toward other people, that is considered to be a part of the African way of life.
+__ugg boots__ _n_ Boots made of sheepskin with the wool as the lining and the leather as the outside.
 __ugh__ :two::hammer:
 __uh oh__ _Uh oh, we can’t seem to find the page you’re looking for._
 __uh__